Suicidology 2024 – 2025

 For 2025 data from the ONS it has been noted that the data has been concluded and estimated over a two-year period from October 2023 – October 2025 with no real time monthly data, it has been suggested that there are similarities and not many changes.
 The data provided is given in formulation 10.1 out of 100,000 as appose to previous years where real data has been released and concluded, I will be following this up to hopefully release monthly published data figures.

-Although recently, research has shown that the ONS have had many recent negative implications via the watchdog and BBC reporters, saying data provided is not a current reliable source, this was Summer 2025 so hopefully improvements are made so we are able to make a better judgement via previously reliable sources.
+Although recently, research has shown that the ONS have had many recent negative implications via the watchdog and BBC reporters, saying data provided is not a current reliable source, this was Summer 2025.

 Introduction